29 Jul 2016

 Not all letting agents are regulated and rogue agents can cause students stress and loss of money.
 As a firm of solicitors, Aberdein Considine is also regulated by the Law Society Scotland.
 Also check that your agent offers out of hours support for any emergencies.

 If letting from a private landlord make sure they are registered.
-You can do this via this link.
 Also find out what arrangements they have in place for reporting any issues during your tenancy.

 When viewing a property you need to make sure it is suitable for your requirements.
 Is the layout suitable, are there enough facilities for the number of housemates.
 Is there broadband?
 What is the condition of the property like.